 I personally think that Nike should be a bit bold towards their fashion.
 For example, the Undercover X GYAKUSOU running shoe line is amazing and comfortable but it still feels as if it is just a result of altered colourways of existing models.
 Apart from this, they should let the in-house designers experiment and risk it.
 Not everything can be planned.
 I hope Nike has some innovation planned that would make me want to take back the above suggestions.

-Adidas vs Nike debate is like debating with Arnab Goswami, it will never have a closure!
+Nike vs Adidas debate is like debating with Arnab Goswami, it will never have a closure!
 But in the end, the fittest of them will survive in the market!
 Do share your take on this in the comment section below.

 Also read: Types Of Shoes For Women And Men